About the founder of Hope Instilled: Jory Pradjinski

 View our video: Who founded Hope Instilled and why

 In January of 2013, he fell at home and dislodged his L4 vertebra.
-He was very overweight and on high doses of opioid pain medications.
-The vertebra went back into place after several months.
-It was then that Jory began to seek alternative treatments for his pain, and he has have found many which have been very beneficial.
-His recovery included getting his weight in better control which helped him to eventually get off prescription pain medications.
-Although, Jory still continues to live with chronic pain, he is able to function better than medically explainable.
+He weighed 212 pounds (his usual weight had been around 150 pounds).
+With this latest injury, his doctor increased his Oxycontin to 60mg twice a day, plus Oxycodone for break-through pain.
+Thankfully the vertebra went back into place after several months.
+It was then that Jory began to seek alternative treatments for his pain. and he has found many which have been beneficial.
+His recovery included getting his weight under control, losing 57 pounds.
+This helped him eventually get off prescription pain medications which included Oxycontin, and Oxycodone for break-through pain.
+Although Jory continues to live with chronic pain, he can function better than medically explainable.

 He had found his healing.

 Despite everything life threw at him, Jory continued having the repeated thought in his head that "this is not the way my life should be".
 He believed he was put through this challenging journey for a reason.
 Hope was the one thing that kept him going, even though there were many times he hung on by a bare thread.

 In 2016 Jory created Hope Instilled which provides resources and information for people living with chronic pain to improve the quality of their life.
 These are resources he was unable to find on his journey.
 In addition, offering peer-to-peer support which he did not have led to the creation of Hope Against Pain, an action-based, peer-to-peer support group designed specifically to address chronic pain.
 2020 has brought forth the development of Every1in, which held its first virtual event in October 2020.
 Every1in providing resources and information to enhance, and enrich, the lives of people living with disabilities.